OpenTranslationBible/open-bible/en-GB/07.Judges/md/judges-07.md

 ## Judges 7:10

-If you are afraid to attack, go down to the camp with your servant Purah
+If you feel hesitant to attack, go down to the camp with your servant Purah

 ## Judges 7:11